sulha199/mbti-docker/next-improvement.md

 ## Assumption and explanation:
 - The app doesn't need login/auth feature as its not mentioned in user story
-- The DB's table structure separates the main info of the participant data with its answer and perspective calculation
+- There is BE's endpoint to see the test result, `http://127.0.0.1:8000/index.php?r=api/participant/perspective&email=[participant's-email-address]`.
+When showing the test result, it will always show the latest result.
-- There is BE's endpoint to see the test result, `http://127.0.0.1:8000/index.php?r=api/participant/perspective&email=[participant's-email-address]`
+- The DB's table structure separates the main info of the participant data with its answer and perspective calculation.
+The structure allows one participant to have multiple perspective calculation result if the MBTI rules change in the future.
-- Currently no validation if user have done the MTBI test before, which is can be identified by the email.
+- Currently no validation if user have done the MTBI test before, which should be able to be identified by the email.
 Therefore, we allow user to input multiple times.
-However, when showing the test result, it will always the latest result.
 - Currently, it only have one unit test that handle the test case based on the requirement.